gizzmo123456/AMS-Build/dev-notes.md

 - Prepare activity needs to only run once per project, per branch

+- pipeline-config can be removed, once new ssh config file is added.

 # bugs.
 - [ ] print is cutting off the first character of when printing from terminal.